Benign Prostatic Hyperplasia (BPH)

 Treatment for BPH may include:

 Transurethral surgery.
-No outside incision (cut) is needed.
-The surgeon reaches the prostate by putting an instrument through the urethra.
+No outside cut (incision) is needed.
+The surgeon reaches the prostate by putting

 These may include:

-What are the complications BPHDelay in treatment can cause permanent bladder damage that cannot be treated.
+Delay in treatment can cause lasting (permanent) bladder damage that can't be treated.

 Living with BPH